 Despite fundamental changes of the political and economic framework during previous centuries, these ancient patterns of violence have remained a crucial cornerstone of the power of the ruling elite up to today.
 Thus, reducing violence will only be possible if reformist Muslims and Muslim researchers face up to their own violent roots.

 Peter Kreuzer's investigation shows that current practices can be traced back to former centuries and identified as an essential part of social order and practices of control and domination rooted in pre-Islamic times.

-Peter Kreuzer, Violence as a Means of Control and Domination in the Southern Philippines, PRIF Report No. 105, Frankfurt/M., 2011.
+Kreuzer, Peter (2011): Violence as a Means of Control and Domination in the Southern Philippines.
+How violence is used to consolidate power in the Southern Phillipines, PRIF Report No. 105, Frankfurt/M.